twilio/twilio-go/rest/assistants/v1/docs/AssistantsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a ListAssistantParams struct
+Other parameters are passed through a pointer to a ListAssistantsParams struct

 Name | Type | Description